Mosinee, Wisconsin: Mock Communist invasion

-On May 1, 1950, local residents acting as Communist invaders seized control of Mosinee.
+On May 1, 1950, local residents acting as Communist invaders seized control of Mosinee, similar to Winnipeg's "If Day" reenactment of 1942.

 The action was a part of an elaborate pageant organized by the Wisconsin Department of the American Legion.
 The "Communists" dragged Mayor Ralph E. Kronenwetter and Police Chief Carl Gewiss out of their beds.
 Mayor Kronenwetter surrendered at 10:15 AM in the town's new "Red Square" with a pistol to his back.
 The police chief was reported to have resisted and was "liquidated".

 Roadblocks were set up around Mosinee, the library was "purged", prices of goods were inflated for the duration of the coup, and local restaurants served Russian black bread and potato soup for lunch.

-As he arrived at a rally to restore democracy to the community the night of May 1 Mayor Kronenwetter suffered a cerebral hemorrhage and never regained consciousness.
+As he arrived at a rally to restore democracy to the community the night of May 1, Mayor Kronenwetter suffered a heart attack and never regained consciousness.
 He died five days later on May 6, 1950 at age 49.
 The mayor's doctor said the excitement and exertion probably contributed to his collapse.

 Franklin Baker, commander of the local American Legion post, said, "It was a terrible coincidence."

 Local minister Will La Brew Bennett, 72, who, during the Communist invasion, demonstrated to the media how he would hide his Bible in the church organ if the Communists really invaded and was herded with other residents into a barbed-wire ringed "concentration camp" near "Red Square", was found dead in his bed hours after the mayor's death on May 7, 1950.